Getting Started with Modern Web Scraping: An Introduction

 Large-scale Scraping With Batch Operations

 Up to this point, we have been focusing on scraping pages one URL at a time.
 In reality, you will work with multiple, perhaps, thousands of URLs that need to be scraped in parallel.
 This is where batch operations become essential for efficient web scraping at scale.
 Batch operations allow you to process multiple URLs simultaneously, significantly reducing the overall time needed to collect data from multiple web pages.
+For comprehensive automation workflows, you can also integrate Firecrawl with n8n for web scraping workflows.

-Batch Scraping with batch_scrape_urls
+Batch Scraping with batch_scrape

-The batch_scrape_urls
+The batch_scrape

 method lets you scrape multiple URLs at once.